afzalch/DS-Algorithms/README.md

 ### Graph Problems
+- Many problems in graph theory can be represented using a grid
+- An example would be
+  - Solving a maze

 #### Shortest Path Problem
 - Given a weighted graph, find the shortest path of edges from node A to node B